-Spicy and fragrant, this Thai pork mince stir fry is a taste sensation.
+Spicy and fragrant, this Thai pork mince stir fry with green beans is a taste sensation.
 You only need a few ingredients, and you can have it on the table in less than half an hour.
-Now that’s what I call a quick and easy meal!
+Now that's what I call a quick and easy meal!

 **As an Amazon affiliate, I earn from qualifying purchases.**